-Lionel’s eldest daughter Leonora was a striking beauty, well-known beauty icon of that era.
+Lionel’s eldest daughter Leonora was a striking beauty, a well-known beauty icon of that era.
 Queen Victoria, even had commented upon her good looks.
 4/3/1857 Leonora was to marry her French cousin Alphonse de Rothschild.
-Many of the British Based Rothschild Males also had the permission to use the nobility status, von, baron, de even if a few of them didn’t seem to insist on only being known by that title.
+The British-based Rothschild males in the family had the permission to use the nobility status Von Baron, though it is fair to say some did not seem to insist on being known by that title.

-An extension to the dining room happened and the house interior was decorated for the wedding with plants.
-Wedding gifts were displayed around the skylight.
-The skylight can be viewed today.
+An extension to the dining room happened and they decorated the house interior for the wedding with plants.
+They displayed wedding gifts around the skylight.
+We can view the skylight today.
 See photo.

 This Wedding was a Jewish style Ceremony.
 The Bride wore Belgian lace, had orange blossoms, lilies of the valley, white roses, blue satin and velvet ribbons.
 16 Bridesmaids.
 Details of this event were in the Illustrated Times and the Illustrated London News.
 A Banquet and Ball with many Important guests the Cream of society.

 Lionel was friends with King Edward VII and took his photo in Autochrome in 1909 whilst the King was in his Highland costume whilst in Scotland.
 This photo is on display in Gunnersbury Museum, at Gunnersbury Park.
-Autochrome was the first colour photo method that was available at that time.
-This Photo had only been discovered around 2009 by a Rothschild descendant.
+Autochrome was the first colour photo method available.
+I had only discovered this Photo around 2009 by a Rothschild descendant.

 Paintings, furniture, and antiques were other treasures Lionel collected.

 1862 the greenhouse grew exotic flowers and fruit.
-A hothouse built at this time by Henry Ormton.
-Lionel’s wife Charlotte had a passion for Orchids, and this was another Gunnersbury speciality, that Charlotte catalogued.
-The Rothschild’s connection with orchids stems back to Ferdinand de Rothschild’s time born 1839.
-Ferdinand knew an orchidologist Frederick Sander born 1847.
+A hothouse built by Henry Ormton.
+Lionel’s wife Charlotte had a passion for Orchids, and this was another Gunnersbury specialty, that Charlotte catalogued.
+The Rothschild’s connection with orchids stems back to Ferdinand de Rothschild’s time born in 1839.
+Ferdinand knew an orchidologist Frederick Sander born in 1847.
 The German-born Orchid king who came to settle in England.
 Victorians had a fashion for various flowers like this.
-Other Rothschild males including Lionel, joined RHS orchid committee.
-Learning about species and got involved with creating hybrids which were sometimes named after the family as indeed were other types of flora.
+Other Rothschild males including Lionel, joined the RHS orchid committee.
+Learning about species and got involved with creating hybrids which were sometimes named after the family as were other types of flora.

-Tours of the gardens would be rewarded with a memento to take home an orchid.
+It would reward tours of the gardens with a memento to take home an orchid.
 Often they were placed at the table at dinner, for guests.

 Gunnersbury also grew Rhododendrons, Carnations, Azaleas, Kamia Latfolia, Begonias.
 Chrysanthemums, Myrtle, Pelargoniums, Erica’s, Rose areas, Fuchsia, Agapanthus.
-Furthermore, was well known for its Pineapples, the Rothschild continued this legacy in developing different types of fantastic size, taste and shape.
-Fruits were also harvested, Orange trees, Figs, peaches, grapes, strawberries, pineapple, melons, nectarines, pomegranates.
+Was well known for its Pineapples, the Rothschild continued this legacy in developing different fantastic size, taste and shape.
+They also harvested fruits, Orange trees, Figs, peaches, grapes, strawberries, pineapple, melons, nectarines, pomegranates.

 James Pulham and Son were creative landscape designers and kept their company going for at least 4 generations.
 Spanning a period from around the late 1700s to the late 1950s.
 They had a technique of using cement, old stone bricks and remodelling.
-The resulting man-made rocks, which could then look like natural stone, transformed gardens.
-This was patented and referred to as Pulhamite.
-Pulham ’s work has appeared in many well-known places In London and termed the “Pulham Legacy”.
+The resulting man-made rocks, which could then look like a natural stone, transformed gardens.
+They patented this and referred to as Pulhamite.
+Pulham’s work has appeared in many wells-known places In London and termed the “Pulham Legacy”.
 Works include; Buckingham Palace, the V&A museum, Kensal Green Cemetery, The Sunken Garden at Kensington Palace, St James Park features and Gunnersbury Park.
 They specialised in follies, ornamental Japanese, Italian gardens terraces, rock gardens ferneries and grottos.